CocoonIO/cocoon-template-angularjs/README.md

 | 	`-- screen/
 `-- www/
 ``````````````````
-**res:** This forlder contains all the icons and splashes used by the project.
+**res:** This folder contains all the icons for Android, iOS and the splash screens used in the project.

 **www:** This folder contains the source code of the project.